Specify configuration overrides

 Overrides file

-If an overrides.score.yaml file is found, the score-compose CLI applies overrides on the output.
+If an overrides.score.yaml file is found, the score-compose and score-k8s CLIs apply overrides on the output.
 This occurs whether a flag is provided or not.

 How to override a command